 Our Prevention Partnerships support widely accessible and innovative health promotion and primary prevention initiatives that encourage Australians to adopt healthy lifestyle habits.

-Application to this program is by invitation only.
-Multi-Year Partnerships are identified proactively, and on an ad hoc basis as a vacancy in this program becomes available.
+Application to this program is by invitation only and Prevention Partnerships are identified and developed proactively, and on an ad hoc basis as a vacancy in this program becomes available.

 Prevention Partnerships program overview